-When adult spring-run Chinook salmon begin their migration to their natal streams, they are sexually immature.
+When adult spring-run Chinook salmon begin their migration to their natal streams, they are sexually immature, unable to spawn.
 After they arrive in their natal streams in the spring, they hold in deep pools through the summer, conserving energy until the fall when their gonads ripen and they spawn.
 In the Sacramento River system, adult spring-run Chinook salmon typically hold between April and July (Yoshiyama et al. 1998) or September (Vogel and Marine 1991) and then begin spawning in late August at the higher elevations, and in October at the lower elevations (DFG 1998).
 While holding during the summer, spring-run adults minimize their activity, which is thought to lower metabolic rates and therefore conserve energy for eventual reproductive activities (NRC 1992, as cited in Bell 1986).

 Spring-run Chinook salmon adults generally require deep pools with relatively slow water velocities as holding habitat.
 Deep pools remain cooler during warm summer months, and provide refuge from avian and terrestrial predators.
 Instream cover (e.g., undercut banks, overhanging vegetation, boulders, large wood, and surface turbulence) also provides refuge from predation.
-For spring-run Chinook salmon in the

-Sacramento River system, Marcotte (1984) reported that the suitability of holding pools declines at depths less than 8 feet.
+For spring-run Chinook salmon in the Sacramento River system, Marcotte (1984) reported that the suitability of holding pools declines at depths less than 8 feet.
 Airola and Marcotte (1985) found that spring-run Chinook salmon in Deer and Antelope creeks avoided pools less than about 6 feet deep.
 In the John Day River in Oregon, adults usually hold in pools deeper than 5 feet that contain cover from undercut banks, overhanging vegetation, boulders, or woody debris (Lindsay et al. 1986).
 Marcotte (1984) reported that water velocities in holding pools used by spring-run Chinook in Deer and Antelope creeks ranged from 0.5 ft/s to 1.2 ft/s.

-A temperature of 55°F (13°C) is considered optimal for adult holding salmonids according to the EPA (2003).
-Conclusions from Moyle et al. (1995) support this finding and reports water temperatures for adult Chinook salmon holding are optimal when less than 60.8°F (16°C), and lethal when above 80.6°F (27°C) (Moyle et al. 1995).
+Water temperatures for adult Chinook salmon holding are reportedly optimal when less than 60.8°F (16°C), and lethal when above 80.6°F (27°C) (Moyle et al. 1995).
+Moyle et al. (1995) reported that spring-run Chinook salmon in the Sacramento River typically hold in pools that have temperatures below 69.8°F (21°C) to 77°F (25°C).
 In Butte Creek, prespawn adult mortalities were minimal when average daily temperatures were less than 66.9°F (19.4°C) with only brief periods of high temperatures up to about 70°F (21°C) in July between 2001 and 2004 (Ward et al. 2006).
-According to Marine (1992) chronic exposures of 62.6 to 68°F (17°C to 20°C) is an incipient upper lethal water temperature limit for pre-spawning adult salmon (Marine 1992).
-Coutant (1970) as cited in Rich (2007) cites temperatures at 69.8 to 71.6°F (21 to 22°C) for a 1-week period as upper incipient lethal levels.